ghdl/ghdl/doc/building/PrecompileVendorPrimitives.rst

 ====================

 The vendor library compile scripts need to know where the used / latest vendor tool chain is installed.
-Therefore, the script implement a default installation directory search as well as environment variable checks.
-If a vendor tool could not be detected or the script choses the wrong vendor library source directory, then it's possible to provide the path via `--source` or `-Source`.
+Therefore, the scripts implement a default installation directory search as well as environment variable checks.
+If a vendor tool cannot be detected or the script chooses the wrong vendor library source directory, then it's possible to provide the path via `--source` or `-Source`.

 The generated output is stored relative to the current working directory.
 The